Police may search the files and data on your computer ONLY under one of the following circumstances:

-IF s/he also uses and has access to the computer (for example, knows the password to unlock it).23
+IF they also use and have access to the computer (for example, know the password to unlock it).23

 Example: Police show up at Elmer’s house without a warrant, based on an anonymous tip that Elmer is trading child pornography on the internet.

 Elmer is not home—but his wife is.
 She consents to a search of the computer that she and Elmer both use for email, games, and internet surfing.